joaobb/fava-api/README.md

 This command will create the necessary database tables.

-To seed the initial data, run the following commands:
+To seed the initial data, run the following command:

 ```bash
 yarn seed